Andrew Shanken

 Architecture and consumer culture, memory and the built environment, historiography, paper architecture and the unbuilt, fairs and expositions, themed landscapes, history of heritage and conservation planning, and architectural keywords.

 Andy Shanken is an architectural and urban historian with an interest in how cultural constructions of memory shape the built environment (and vice versa).
-He also works on the unbuilt and paper architecture, visionary architecture and world’s fairs, themed landscapes, heritage and conservation planning; traditions of representation in twentieth-century architecture and planning; keywords in architecture and American culture; and consumer culture and architecture.
+He also works on the unbuilt and paper architecture, themed landscapes, heritage and conservation planning; traditions of representation in twentieth-century architecture and planning; keywords in architecture and American culture; and consumer culture and architecture.
 He is interested in historiography, particularly of architectural history, and the intersection of popular culture and architecture.
 Since this is too much for one person, he is looking to clone himself.

 ARCH 170A An Historical Survey of Architecture and Urbanism: Antiquity to the Renaissance